zavolanlab/mirflowz/README.md

 ### Setting up a virtual environment

-It you do not already have [Conda][conda] installed globally on your system, we recommend that you install [Miniconda][miniconda-installation].
+If you do not already have [Conda][conda] installed globally on your system, we recommend that you install [Miniconda][miniconda-installation].
 For faster creation of the environment (and Conda environments in general), you can also install [Mamba][mamba] on top of Conda.
 In that case, replace `conda` with `mamba` in